nilanyK/Webscrapping-DataProcessing/README.md

 - **Nike Price Scraping**: Incorporated scraping functionalities to obtain the average price of Nike sneakers directly from the official Nike website.

-- **Customized Search on Vinted and Vestiaire Collective**: Enhanced Vinted data scraping to support gender-specific searches with parameters such as gender, color, and size.
+- **Customized Search on Vinted and Vestiaire Collective**: Enhanced both data scraping to support gender-specific searches with parameters such as gender, color, and size.

 - **Carbon Footprint Estimation**: Calculated an approximate carbon footprint for each second-hand item using geopy and predefined emission rates.